Let's explore Ktor's built-in way of generating HTML directly in code: the Kotlin HTML DSL.

 </html>In the browser:

-HTML DSL allows to substitute in a template not only specific string values but also values from variables.
-We use the + symbol for this as well:
+The HTML DSL allows substituting not only specific string values into a template but also values from variables:

 val text = "Hello, user!"